 1. Brush Twice Daily (and Properly!)

-Brushing your teeth is the foundation of good oral hygiene, but it’s not just about the frequency – proper technique is equally important.
+Brushing your teeth is the cornerstone of good oral hygiene.
+It’s not just about how often you brush; proper technique matters too.

-• Don’t forget to brush your tongue to eliminate bacteria and freshen your breath.
+- Bonus Tip: Don’t forget to brush your tongue to eliminate bacteria and freshen your breath!

 2. Floss Regularly

-Tip: Flossing before brushing can help dislodge particles, allowing them to be brushed away more effectively.
+- Pro Tip: Flossing before brushing can help dislodge particles, making them easier to brush away.

 3. Use an Antimicrobial Mouthwash